How can you describe your hometown for an IELTS Speaking Test?

 My hometown is London, the capital city of the UK.
 It is located in South East England, on the River Thames.
 It is well known around the world for its amazing history, architecture, music and fashion.

 I think what makes my hometown special is the fact that you can meet all kinds of people there as it is a melting pot of hundreds of different communities, cultures and languages.
-The main language is English, but this is spoken with a wide variety of accents and dialects.

 The advantages of living in London are the high employment prospects, the range of things to do, such as cultural and social activities, and the beautiful parks and river.